 As y’all might already know, our friend, and former mayor of Alexandria, Allison Silberberg married us.
 We affetionately call her Rabbi!
-Here’s a treasured family recipe & picture she shared with us! xxx
+Here’s a treasured family recipe for Chocolate Peppermint Pie & picture she shared with us! xxx

 Silberberg Pepperment Pie